-If you just want to make a traditional size loaf a 5 – 7 quart round Dutch oven will do the job every time.
+If you just want to make a traditional-size loaf, a 5 – 7 quart round Dutch oven will do the job every time.

 Best Dutch Oven for Baking Bread – My 3 Top Choices

 Can You Make Bread in a Cast Iron Dutch Oven?
-3 Great Tips – Final Thoughts
+3 Great Tips

-Now if it was your aim to produce a perfect crust on the loaf and your environment is still and quiet you should actually be able to hear your loaf singing/crackling as it is cooling.
+Now, if it was your aim to produce a perfect crust on the loaf and your environment is still and quiet, you should actually be able to hear your loaf singing/crackling as it is cooling.